pxl-research/pixie-ops/README.md

 ```

 ## TODO list:
+* Create a StatefulSet example of a Postgres database pod that is accessed in the FastAPI pod.
+* Might look into simpler Dockerfile (no shared) to make example simpler.
 * storageclass.yaml: Create PersistentVolume for cluster via StorageClass for flexibility.
     * Define different tiers (fast-ssd, slow-hdd, etc.)
     * Let dynamic provisioning handle the details